-At least one of the sub-project locations are in an island in the Nile, which is Heisa island in Aswan Governorate.
-Because not all of the sub-project locations, as mentioned earlier in Table 2-1, have been identified as per the preparation of this EMP, there may also be other sub-projects implemented in Nile islands.
+Some of the sub-project locations could be in an island in the Nile.
+Because not all of the sub-project locations, have been identified as per the preparation of this EMP, there may also be other sub-projects implemented in Nile islands.